ElenaZ93/pandas-challenge/README.md

 ### ***Instructions***
 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.

-***Hint: Check out the sample solution called PyCitySchools_starter.ipynb located in the .zip file to review the desired format for this assignment.***
+***Hint: Check out the sample solution called PyCitySchools_starter.ipynb located in the resources folder in this repository, file to review the desired format for this assignment.***

 ### District Summary
 Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.